0danylo/CMSC472_FALL2024_HW2/Readme.md

 ## Deadline

-Assignment 2 is due on Feb 27 at 5:00 PM.
+Assignment 2 is due on March 1 at 5:00 PM.

 ## Notes